Updated: Sep 28

-Going back to the mid-1990’s the Certificate of Judgment form N293A was a very under-used piece of paper.
+Going back to the mid-1990’s the Combined Certificate of Judgment and request for Writ of Fieri Facias or Writ of Possession form N293A was a very under-used piece of paper.
 It’s function then, as it is now, is to certify that a county court judgment or order has been made and is still outstanding.
 This in turn allows a High Court Writ of Control or Writ of Possession to be issued, based the certified fact that there is a judgment or order to enforce.
 As you can perhaps imagine High Court Enforcement Officers and enforcement agents working in their name must have lawful authority for the action they take.
 This flows from the Writ itself, and the Writ must therefore be based on accurate court records.

-So. the importance of the N293A in the enforcement process, and particularly between the county courts and the High Court, is vital.
+So. the importance of the n293a process in the enforcement process, and particularly between the county courts and the High Court, is vital.

 As the process of digitization of the courts unfolds there could be a lot of gnashing of teeth on how to replace this form which does this vital function – and works well in the offline world.